simonmichael/hledger/hledger/hledger.m4.md

 : a flag (-D/-W/-M/-Q/-Y) or period expression that activates the report's multi-period mode (whether showing one or many subperiods).

-### Combining -B, -V, -X, --value

-The rightmost of these flags wins.

 # COMMANDS